A budget travel guide to Copenhagen, Denmark, perfect for backpackers and study abroad students.

 - Overall, Copenhagen is notorious for being one of the happiest places in the world.
 So be sure to relax, absorb the laid-back atmosphere, and truly enjoy your time there.

-- Squaremouth Insurance is a great option for buying travel insurance.
+- Squaremouth Insurance is a great option for buying travel insurance if you want it.
 Their plans are affordable, and their customer service is amazing.

 If you’re traveling to Denmark, visit iVisa.com to find out if you need a visa.